 We developed a Supplier Code of Conduct that outlines our expectations for our consultants, contractors, suppliers, vendors, and business partners.
 Our Supplier Code of Conduct specifies that the third parties we work with are expected to adhere to these requirements and our core values.
+New suppliers are required to certify that they have reviewed our Supplier Code of Conduct when they are added to our supplier tracking system.
 We detail our expectations for the following topics:

 - environmental, health, and safety,

 - freedom of association and collective bargaining,

-- forced labor,
+- forced labor.

 - living wages and remuneration,

 - working conditions,

 - transacting business, and

 - anti-corruption.